Classroom Acoustics: The Complete Guide

 Classroom Acoustics Standards in Australia

 In Australia, there are currently no legally enforceable standards or regulations that encompass all aspects of acoustical qualities in educational facilities.
 In fact, while AS/NZ2107-2000 classroom acoustics standards offer recommendations for ambient noise levels and reverberation times in unoccupied classrooms, they provide no recommendations for occupied classrooms at all.
+Also, there are no differences between high school classroom design and primary classroom design recommendations.

 To correct this, the Association of Australasian Acoustical Consultants draws on a range of studies, papers, and the AS/NZ2107-2000 standards to create the Guideline for Educational Facilities Acoustics.